Navid200/xDrip/docs/Nightscout/FreeDNS_Min_Login.md

 [Google Cloud Nightscout](./GoogleCloud.md) >> FreeDNS login requirement

 If you don't login to your FreeDNS account for 5.5 months, you will receive an email from them reminding you that you need to log in.
-Please log into your account.
+Please log into your account at [https://freedns.afraid.org/](https://freedns.afraid.org/).
 If you don't log into your account for 6 months, your account will become dormant and Nightscout will stop working.

 This is what the status page will show if your FreeDNS account has gone dormant.